tssutha/RFIDCtrlApi/README.md

 And it also includes some sample test cases by based on real data from some RFID Tags.

- 17 June 2014 : One thirtpart SerialPort class is used for RS232 communication
+ 17 June 2014 : One thirtpart SerialPort class is used for RS232 communication.
-                purpose.
-				Module : SerialPort.H
+				Module : SerialPort.H, SerialPort.cpp
 				Purpose: Interface for an MFC wrapper class for serial ports Copyright (c) 1999 - 2013 by PJ Naughter.